Porting Guide

 Ofcom number assignment

 Ofcom allocates geographic numbers to Service Providers or Range Holders (RH).
-Service Providers and RH then allocate their numbers to businesses and residential customers.
-When a number is allocated to a RH, the RH will never change.
+Service Providers and Range Holders then allocate their numbers to businesses and residential customers.
+When a number is allocated to a Range Holder, the Range Holder will never change.

 Porting agreements

-Before Packnet can submit a porting request on your behalf, we must first establish the number is in service and residing on a network where a porting agreement is in place.
+Before Packnet can submit a porting request on your behalf, we must first establish that the number is in service and residing on a network with a porting agreement.

-If a number is not in service then we cannot port it into our network.
+If a number is not in service, we cannot port it into our network.

 Number types